markCTX/AdminLTE/.github/PULL_REQUEST_TEMPLATE.md

 > * `{Please delete this quoted section when opening your pull request}`
 > * You must follow the template instructions.
 Failure to do so will result in your issue being closed.
-> * Please respect that Pi-hole is developed by volunteers, who can only reply in their spare time.
+> * Please respect that X-filter is developed by volunteers, who can only reply in their spare time.
 > * Detail helps us understand an issue quicker, but please ensure it's relevant.